saeedzanjani/Task-Management-React-Typescript-/README.md

-this project created with React-Typescript i use Material UI and for state manegement i use context, and olso i created structure Redux-toolkit in app folder but it is not used in the project
+this project created with React-Typescript i use Material UI and for state manegement i use context, and olso i created structure Redux-toolkit in app folder but it is not used in the project and i written test with testing-library-react for Home and Edit page

 in Home Page You can add new task and when you clicked on edit icon you going to Edit page in Edit page you can change title and description and status